altaidevorg/rules-for-ai/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

-> *Why bother reading a full tutorial in the days of agentic coding?
+> *Why bother reading a whole tutorial in the days of agentic coding?
 This is an AI agent that analyzes GitHub repositories and creates [Cursor Rules](https://docs.cursor.com/context/rules) that teaches AI how to develop with and/or for them.*

 This is a project inspired by and forked from [a great project of Pocket Flow](https://github.com/The-Pocket/Tutorial-Codebase-Knowledge), which generates tutorials for humans.
-We thought, tutorials are for humans, and rules are for AI.
+We just thought, **tutorials are for humans, rules are for AI**.
 Hence, we modified it to generate [Cursor Rules](https://docs.cursor.com/context/rules) instead of beginner-friendly tutorials for humans.
 It crawls GitHub repositories and builds a knowledge base from the code.
 It analyzes entire codebases to identify core abstractions and how they interact, and creates `Project Rules` with code samples, default and optional values, architecture and design patterns, and an overview of the inner working of the code.

 **Cursor rules**: